About the Human Papillomavirus

-While it is most effective to get the HPV series before a person becomes sexually active, it is still worthwhile to get it even after becoming sexually active.
-For people over 14, three shots will be needed over a six month time period, and for kids 14 and under, two shots are needed, six to 12 months apart.
+While it is most effective to get vaccinated against HPV before a person becomes sexually active, it is still worthwhile to get it even after becoming sexually active.
+For people over 14, three shots will be needed over a six-month period; for kids 14 and younger, two shots are needed, six to 12 months apart.